First generation FI muscle

 The engine being critical to making the GPz motorcycling's quickest and fastest machine in 1981, Kawasaki's engineers reinforced the cases and went to work filling it with nearly every hot-rodding trick available.
 Giving a total of 1098cc, the bore was increased to 72.5mm but the KZ1000's 66mm stroke was retained; fit with new pistons and connecting rods.
 The roller-bearing crankshaft was lightened by using pork chop-shaped flywheels, and both the clutch and five-speed transmission were strengthened.
 It's interesting to note that Kawasaki stayed with the 2v per cylinder arrangement, but inside the GPz's deep combustion chamber were larger intake and exhaust valves, with revised cam timing that featured more lift, but less duration to retain low-speed grunt and flexibility.

 Now in matt black the engine's newest feature was electronic FI.
 Made in Japan under license by Bosch the system debuted a year earlier on the KZ1000 Classic.
 As delivered, the 1981 GPz1100 B1/B2 (1981/2) produced 108-hp @ 8500 rpm, and while it never completely eclipsed the pesky Suzuki for performance bragging rights, the Rebar tough GPz with its beefed frame (larger diameter/thin wall tube steel) and suspensions outperformed the Suzuki were pushed on the track.
-The GPz drew enthusiastic reviews; Cycle Guide ran a best time of 11.18 in the quarter mile and recorded that the hard charging Kawasaki reached its top speed of 135 mph in less than half mile.
-1982’s B2 (right) was revised somewhat with black chrome finish, stiffer forks, altered cam timing and a small color matched fairing.
-Insiders claim Kawasaki drew styling inspiration from Moto Guzzi’s Italian red/flat black Le Mans 850 sports bike
+The GPz drew enthusiastic reviews; Cycle Guide ran a best time of 11.18 in the quarter mile and recorded that the hard charging Kawasaki reached its top speed of 135 mph in under a half mile.
+1982’s B2 (right>) was revised somewhat with black chrome finish, stiffer forks, altered cam timing and a small fairing.
+Insiders claim Kawasaki drew styling inspiration from Moto Guzzi’s red/flat black Le Mans 850 sports bike

 Z1.
 Nothing other than Vincent’s Black Shadow runs more legend into lore.
 Recalling all that the Z1 accomplished, succeeding Kawasaki multis had very large shoes to fill.
 The enlarged line of 1000 fours enjoyed a period of dominance too, but the hunter became the hunted.
 When the CBX and Yamaha’s XS11 arrived in 1978 the performance gap wasn’t closed, it was smashed into pieces.
 1980 saw Suzuki release the brilliant 16v GS1100 and the KZ found itself in the ring with not only a stronger puncher, but one with better footwork.
 The gauntlet thrown, Kawasaki's immediate response was dramatic..